-In particular, AML, bankruptcy and financial regulatory checks could be the most useful to KYC.
+In particular, AML/CTF, Bankruptcy and Financial Regulatory Checks could be the most useful to KYC.

-The AML check assists organisations to comply with their obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 and is commonly used for occupations such as company directors, finance brokers, loan officers, financial planners and cash carriers.
+The AML/CTF Check assists organisations to comply with their obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 and is commonly used for occupations such as company directors, finance brokers, loan officers, financial planners and cash carriers.
 The check involves an online search of the following lists:

-To obtain an Australian financial services licence, a bankruptcy check is required by ASIC.
+To obtain an Australian Financial Services Licence (AFSL), a Bankruptcy Check is required by ASIC.